LCAI-TIHU/SW/README.md

 ### Compiler and runtime

-Compiler and runtime are designed based on TVM .
-Compiler consists of parser, optimizer, codegen, operator libraries.
+The compiler and runtime are designed based on TVM.
+The compiler consists of the parser, optimizer, codegen, and operator libraries.
-CNN models are compiled into computing tasks with different device type and submitted to device by runtime.
-The host interacts with the device though PCIe.
+CNN models are compiled into computing tasks with different device types and submitted to the device by the runtime.
+The host interacts with the device through PCIe.

 ### Driver

 TIHU driver is designed based on Xilinx PCIe DMA driver, so as the firmware download program.
-More information about driver can be found in readme of xdma.
+More driver information can be found in the readme of xdma.

 ### Firmware

- TIHU hardware is driven by firmware to complete computing tasks submitted by runtime.
-More information about firmware can be found in readme of firmware.
+TIHU hardware is driven by firmware to complete computing tasks submitted by the runtime.
+More information about firmware can be found in the readme of the firmware.

 ## TIHU software workflow